nuxt/learn.nuxt.com/README.md

 ## Todolist

 - [x] Show release time for the playground
-- [ ] Show Nuxt and Vue versions from the container
+- [x] Show Nuxt and Vue versions from the container
-- [ ] Custom bundler for templates (replaces `import.meta.glob`, create static gzip)
+- [x] Custom bundler for templates (replaces `import.meta.glob`, create static virtual modules)
 - [ ] Switch playgrounds on different guides
 - [ ] Verification for tutorial tasks
 - [x] Monaco editor and Volar